 How has the developer community influenced your coding?

-doesn’t matter what language you speak at home or what you look like.
+I’m also delighted to be part of an industry that has virtually no bias toward gender, age or ethnic origin.
+It doesn’t matter what language you speak at home or what you look like.
 If writing code is your thing, I want to know you.

 Where do you see yourself in 10 years?

 It’s hard to speculate.
 About every five years I’ve asked myself what I’d be doing five years from now, and I’ve been wrong every single time.
 But I know what I’d like to think I’d be doing five years from now: running my own software development shop or being part of a small group of equally passionate developers, building enterprise apps with a strong focus on mobile UIs.
 I’ve always enjoyed writing front end code and I’m curious what the future of tablet/phone/wearable mobile technology holds.
 I think I’d like to part of that.
 I also think I’d like to help kids learn programming.